Blackprint/blackprint.github.io/README.md

-# Blackprint Editor Example
+# Blackprint Editor
-This repository may have rapid changes on the future.
+This repository may have rapid changes on the future, if you want to create your own editor you can use the [sketch library](https://github.com/Blackprint/Blackprint) instead.

 If you want to contribute on this Editor, please see [CONTRIBUTING.md](https://github.com/Blackprint/blackprint.github.io/blob/master/.github/CONTRIBUTING.md).